Oil Red O Stain, Isopropanol

 PROCEDURE NOTES:

-2. Isopropyl alcohol must be used; do not substitute another grade of alcohol.
+3. Only use Isopropyl alcohol; do not substitute another grade of alcohol.

-3. Frozen formalin fixed tissue does not require additional formalin fixation.
+4. Frozen formalin fixed tissue does not require additional fixation.

 2. Blot excess water from slide.